Chelation for Coronary Heart Disease

 - If you’re considering chelation therapy, discuss it first with your cardiologist or other health care provider for your heart care.
 Seek out and consider information available from scientific studies on the therapy.

-- If you decide to use chelation, choose the practitioner carefully (see the NCCIH Time to Talk Tips on selecting a complementary health practitioner).
+- If you decide to use chelation, choose the practitioner carefully (see the NCCIH tips on selecting a complementary health practitioner).
 Do not take over-the-counter products marketed for “chelation” purposes.

 - Give all your health care providers a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.

 For more information on treating heart disease and on chelation therapy, visit the resources below.